A hysterectomy is an operation to remove a woman's uterus. A woman may have a hysterectomy for different reasons, including:

 To perform an abdominal hysterectomy, a surgeon makes a 5- to 7-inch incision, either up-and-down or side-to-side, across the belly.
 The surgeon then removes the uterus through this incision.

-On average, a woman spends more than three days in the hospital following an abdominal hysterectomy.
+Following an abdominal hysterectomy, a woman will usually spend 2-3 days in the hospital.
 There is also, after healing, a visible scar at the location of the incision.

 There are several approaches that can be used for an MIP hysterectomy: